Covid-19 – Information - Parties before the Court of Justice

 I. Access to the institution’s buildings and the essential rules of conduct within them

-Access by the parties’ representatives to the institution’s buildings will exclusively be through the entrance to the Erasmus building (rue du fort Niedergrünewald, L-2925 Luxembourg).
+Access by parties’ representatives to the institution’s buildings is exclusively through the entrance to the Erasmus building (rue du fort Niedergrünewald, L-2925 Luxembourg).

-If the parties’ representatives do not possess appropriate masks upon arrival at the Court, a mask will be provided by the security service.
-The mask must be worn at all times while moving around the institution’s buildings and wherever it is not possible to maintain a distance of 2 meters between two people.
+If parties’ representatives do not possess appropriate masks upon arrival at the institution’s buildings, a mask will be provided by the security service.
+The mask must be worn at all times while moving around the institution’s buildings and wherever it is not possible to maintain a distance of two meters between two individuals.

-In the same way as the institutions’ staff, the parties’ representatives will also be asked to read carefully the information given on notice boards, and to observe strictly the instructions given.
-Those notices will be repeated, where appropriate, by appropriate markings on the floor and walls.
+In the same way as the institution’s staff, parties’ representatives are asked to read carefully the information given on notice boards and to observe strictly the instructions given.
+Those notices are repeated, where appropriate, by relevant markings on the floor and walls.

-Finally, it should be noted that a limited restaurant service (in the nature of sandwiches and drinks) will be provided.
+Finally, it should be noted that a limited restaurant service is provided.

 II.
 Arrangements for hearings

-In order to provide a high level of sanitary protection, tables, microphones and earphones will be disinfected after each hearing.
+In order to provide a high level of sanitary protection, tables, microphones and earphones are disinfected after each hearing.

-The institution will not make gowns available for use by the parties’ representatives.
-Agents and lawyers are therefore asked to bring their own gown for use at the hearing but, if that is not possible, the Court of Justice and the General Court will, by way of derogation from the applicable rules, allow representatives to plead without a gown.
+The institution will not be making gowns available for use by parties’ representatives.
+Agents and lawyers are therefore asked to bring their own gown for use at hearings but, if that is not possible, the Court of Justice and the General Court will, by way of derogation from the applicable rules, allow representatives to plead without a gown.

-Contrary to the usual practice, the members of the formation of the Court hearing the case will not meet with the parties’ representatives before the start of the hearing.
-The presence of those representatives will be checked, before the start of the hearing and at a distance, by the registrar for the hearing and the court usher.
+Contrary to the usual practice, the members of the formation of the Court hearing the case will not be meeting with parties’ representatives before the start of hearings.
+The registrar for the hearing and the court usher will check, before the start of the hearing, that the parties’ representatives are present.

-The necessary arrangements have also been made in order to ensure compliance with the physical distancing rules within each hearing room.
-The parties’ representatives will be positioned in such a way as to maintain a two meter distance between each person present within the room.
+The necessary arrangements have also been made in order to ensure compliance with physical distancing rules within each hearing room.
+The parties’ representatives will be positioned in such a way as to maintain a distance of two meters between each person in the room.

-The parties’ representatives will make their oral submissions from the place that will have been indicated to them.
-In cases where one microphone must be used by several people, it will be cleaned and disinfected after each intervention.
+A mask must be worn in the hearing room.
+Parties’ representatives are to make their oral submissions from the place that will have been indicated to them.
+In cases where one microphone must be used by several people, it will be cleaned and disinfected after each use.

-Those representatives who wish to provide the possible text or written aid for their pleading for the needs of the interpretation services are asked to send them, as far as possible, before midday (local time of the Grand Duchy of Luxembourg) on the working day before the day of the hearing, to the address: Interpretation@curia.europa.eu.
+Those representatives who wish to provide a text or written outline of their oral submissions for the benefit of the interpretation services are asked to send them, where possible, before midday (local time of the Grand Duchy of Luxembourg) on the working day prior to the day of the hearing, to the following address: Interpretation@curia.europa.eu.